cs396-web-dev/spring2021/pages/_assignments/hw1.md

     </tr>
 </table>

 The next set of routes involves storing and manipulating data.
-Starting in HW2, this will take the form of using a database.
-For now, you will be manipulating the `data` object.
+For now, you will accomplish this by adding and removing items from the `data` object.
 Since the server runs continually in the background, any changes you make to the `data` object will persist between requests, letting us simulate a database.
+However, the changes you make will not persist between server runs; if you restart the server, the data object will revert to its initial state.

 Notice that the PATCH and DELETE methods detailed below can fail to find an object if it does not exist within `data`.
 In these cases, you should mark the status of the response as `404`, indicating that the requested resource could not be found.

 __Note__: Fields marked with a question mark are optional and may not be included in some request bodies.

 __Note 2 (Electric Boogaloo)__: Receiving two POST requests with identical bodies should create two different objects with distinct ids.
 It's your job to figure out how to make sure that no two objects have the same `_id`.
+One way to do this might be to append `Date.now()` to a string identifier, since `Date.now()` will return a different value each time it is called (you could also generate a random number and use that instead).

 <table>
     <th>